Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Remove-AzureRmServiceBusSubscription.md

 PS C:\> Remove-AzureRmServiceBusSubscription -ResourceId "ARM id of the subscription to be deleted/removed"
 ```

-Removes the subscription provided thorugh ARM Id in $resourceid/string for -ResourceId parameter
+Removes the subscription provided through ARM Id in $resourceid/string for -ResourceId parameter

 ## PARAMETERS